 the walter kohn Prize

-The Prize will be usually awarded to one person, but may be shared equally among recipients who have contributed to the same body of work.
+The Prize is usually awarded to one person, but may be shared equally among recipients who have contributed to the same body of work.
 The Prize consists of:

 - a cash award of €2000